dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 :::info dbt Cloud Enterprise

-Role-based access control is a feature of the dbt Cloud Enterprise plan
+Role-based access control is a feature of the dbt Cloud Enterprise plan.
+[View the pricing page for more information](https://www.getdbt.com/pricing/).

 :::